apache/fury-site/docs/guide/rust/custom-serializers.md

   limitations under the License.
 ---

-Use a manual serializer when derive cannot express the type's serialized representation or when an opaque encoding is intentional.
+Use a custom serializer when derive cannot express the type's serialized representation or when an opaque encoding is intentional.
 A serializer is a type-level implementation and names the value it handles through `Target`.

 For a public third-party struct or enum whose schema should remain structural, prefer [External-Type Serialization](external-types.md).

-## Implement a Manual Serializer
+## Implement a Custom Serializer

 This example uses a local type as its own serializer: